9 Places for the Tastiest Sarson ka Saag and Makki ki Roti in Delhi

 2. Dhaniya da Dhaba ₹

-This small neighbourhood dhaba in Amar Colony was a real find.
+This small neighbourhood dhaba in Amar Colony is a real find.
 Out of all the budget friendly sarson ka saag and maki ki rotis I tried, the one at Dhaniya da Dhaba was the best.

-The saag was full of flavour and a bit spicy, catering to the local palate.
+The saag is full of flavour and a bit spicy, catering to the local palate.
 Rotis are baked on site in a traditional tandoori oven, giving them great texture and an earthy flavour.
 Like a lot of dhabas, there is no extra charge for refills.

 On a side note, the famous Amar Colony Furniture Market is just down the road (about 3 minutes walk) from this dhaba.
 Even if you’re not looking for furniture, this quirky and unique market is worth seeing.